-367 Higher education institutions should invest in developing teaching by offering teaching staff the resources they 368 need, pedagogical instruction, as well as support for introducing and developing student-centred teaching.
-The 369 institutions must also support staff in the introduction of versatile, digital teaching tools as well as planning 370 foreign language teaching aimed at multicultural groups.
-The internal reward schemes of higher education 371 institutions should reward high-quality teaching.
+Higher education institutions should invest in developing teaching by offering teaching staff the resources they need, pedagogical instruction, as well as support for introducing and developing student-centred teaching.
+The pedagogical education should include ways of observing the needs of students with special needs.
+The institutions must also support staff in the introduction of versatile, digital teaching tools as well as planning foreign language teaching aimed at multicultural groups.
+Suitable teaching technology makes possible flexible learning environments as well as diverse teaching and grading methods.
+The internal reward schemes of higher education institutions should reward high-quality teaching.